 You can send your old branded tech to its corresponding brand or manufacturer via buyback or recycling programmes.
 Chances are, big name companies, including Apple, Samsung, HP, Lenovo and HP will have a collection center nearby and give you store credits or cash for your trouble.

-Save the environment by de-cluttering and disposing of your old tech responsibly.
+Save the environment by de-cluttering your house and disposing of your old tech responsibly.
 Make some space for newer gadgets and you’ll have a cleaner home at the end of the day.

 Do you have tips on decluttering your house to share with my readers?